 Anna does not come from a wine making family and was on the fast track to medical school when a viticulture elective sidetracked her college education, and looking back – eventually became career changing.
 She worked a harvest in Bordeaux, France at Chateau Chevel Blanc and at Napa Valley notables including Seavey Vineyard and Bryant Family.
 Currently she is the winemaker for Pina Cellars.
-Mario and his brother have operated their own label (Monticelli Brothers) for a number of years and it was only a matter of time before Mario and Anna decided to create their own brand.
+Mario and his brother have operated their own label (Monticelli Brothers) for a number of years and it was only a matter of time before Mario and Anna decided to create their own brands.
 They jointly share the wine making duties.

-Their first commercial release was of a brand called Esca in 2002.
+Their first commercial release was of a brand called Esca from the 2002 vintage.
 During our visit with Anna, we tried the 2005 Esca Zinfandel sourced from the Dry Creek Valley in Sonoma County which was the only non Napa Valley wine the produced at the time.
 This ruby colored wine has big Zinfandel aromas somewhat floral in nature with notes of violets as well as cedar.
 The mouth feel is soft and supple with lively fruit and bright acidity.
 This is a not a overly spicy Zinfandel rather its more elegant with just a touch of spice on the palate.
 Soft delicate tannins anchor this delightful food friendly wine.

 The 2005 Esca Syrah is very dark with a consistent nose over time full of candied fruit and notes of cassis.
 It is full-bodied and soft all across the palate with structured but fairly smooth tannins.
 Good fruit shows from the entry to the finish.